isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-on-the-trail-of-francis-p-ng-author-of-fmsr.md

 [^4]: Poon, A., &amp; Holden, P., &amp; Lim, S. G-L. (2009).
 (Eds.).
 Introduction: Literature in English in Singapore before 1965.
 In *[Writing Singapore: An historical anthology of Singapore literature](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13180645)* (p.
 10).
 Singapore: NUS Press.
 (Call no.: RSING S820.8 WRI)

-[^5]: According to WorldCat, F.M.S.R. is also available at the British Library, the National Library of Scotland, the Oxford University Library and the University of North Carolina Library.
+[^5]: According to WorldCat, <i>F.M.S.R.</i> is also available at the British Library, the National Library of Scotland, the Oxford University Library and the University of North Carolina Library.

 [^6]: Arthur H Stockwell Ltd. (2003, July 9).
 Email to the Author.